Adamskoullos/TraderDashboards/README.md

 - [X] Intraday-Dash
     - [X] Build the Bootstrap grid system for the page adding classes for screen sizes and for styling
     - [X] Add basic styling
-    - [X] Add the Ticker widgets and test how they adjust for screen sizes, making adjustments as needed
+    - [X] Add the Ticker/mini chart widgets and test how they adjust for screen sizes, making adjustments as needed
-    - [X] Add the chart widgets refining styling so they are cleanly spaced
+    - [X] Add the 2nd and 3rd row mini chart widgets refining styling so they are cleanly spaced
-    - [X] Add the economic calendar refining the grid size to best match the widget also setting the display to none for mobile devices
+    - [X] Add the economic calendar refining the grid size to best match the widget also setting the display to none for mobile devices (If usable will display on mobile)
     - [X] Add the news feed widget
     - [X] Make any final styling refinements
 - [X] Validate HTML and CSS
 - [X] Confirm all hmtl and css code is clearly organised with comments
 - [X] Make sure all 3rd party code is labelled with comments and any credits complete
 - **Milestone 2:** Trading dashboards complete and working correctly, the main purpose of the site for users has been achieved

 ### Sprint 3 - Create content for Home & Contact page